JulienGha/ocr_webapp/README.md

 - If Node is not installed, install it.
 - In the terminal, run the command "npm install".
 - Still in the terminal, execute the command "npm start".
+- Once the React starts, choose a tiff or png who weights less than 3MB.